Vanille-N/tree-beamer/assets/main.typ

 #slide[
   == Stacked Borrows

-  Adds *extra state* to the abstract machine to track provenance. \
+  Adds *extra state* to the abstract machine to track provenance.
-  Distinguishes pointers to the same location with an *identifier*.
+  Distinguishes pointers to the same location with a *tag*. \

   #pause
-  Uses a *stack* to enforce that borrows are well-parenthesized. \
+  Uses a *stack* to enforce that borrows are well-bracketed. \
   The stack associates each pointer to its current *permission*.

   #pause